xul-ops/IOBE/Mesh2Occ/README.md

 ## 3. Mesh2OB

-This part of the code takes camera projection matrices and mesh OBJ files as input, and outputs:
+This part of the code takes the camera projection matrix and mesh OBJ files as input, and outputs: occlusion boundary maps (OB), occlusion orientation maps (OO), etc.

-- Occlusion Boundary maps (OB)

-- Occlusion Orientation maps (OO)

 Main tools: